 Where the mind goes qi follows.
 This is another way of phrasing the “new age” philosophy of focusing your intention where you want changes to happen.
 So how does this equate to Qigong and qigong teachings?
-It is totally in alignment with the teachings of Dr Pang Ming the Grand master and founder of Zhineng Qigong.
+It is totally in alignment with the teachings of the founder of Zhineng Qigong.
 He tells us to input good information where we want changes to happen and transform energy so that everything can flow as normal.
 The well-known (well known to Zhineng Qigong practitioners) Hun Yuan Ling Tong phrase means in a nutshell, everything flowing well.

 As Sun Simiao advocates one can move qi and blood with medicine, with (lances) to bleed, and rescues with needles and prescriptions, but a wise doctor harmonizes qi and blood.
 According to Sun Simiao with this knowledge one can cure all illnesses and all disease in the world.